C-Accel2019/Glossary/glossary.md

 ## AI (Artificial Intelligence)

-In contrast to natural intelligence, which is an emergent property of evolved organic life, artificial intelligence is the study of building machines and programming computers to perform actions that seem intelligent, such as 'learning' and 'problem solving'.
-In computer science today, a main subdiscipline in AI is [Artificial Neural Networks], which use computational models that mimic the behavior of human neurons, and can be trained to provide accurate results even in environments that contain noise.
-Another type of approach in AI is called [Machine Learning], which relies on statistical and mathematical models to analyze data.
-Techniques developed from artificial intelligence have been used in applications such as image classification and segmentation, language translation, self-driving cars, and more.
+In contrast to natural intelligence, which is an emergent property of evolved organic life, artificial intelligence is the research field of building machines and programming computers to perform actions that seem intelligent, such as 'learning,' 'problem solving' and '[reasoning](#Reasoning)'.
+Artificial Intelligence has many subdisciplines, including [Machine Learning], which relies on statistical and mathematical models to analyze data, and [Knowledge Representation], which studies methods and algorithms to encode knowledge (such as in [knowledge graphs](#Knowledge-Graph-KG) and [Ontologies](#Ontology)) by means of formal logic, and to [reason](#Reasoning) over them.
+In computer science today, one prominent approach to [Machine Learning] uses [Artificial Neural Networks] , which use computational models that are inspired by the behavior of human neurons, and can be trained to solve certain types of problems even in environments that contain noise.
+Techniques developed from artificial intelligence have been used in applications such as image classification and segmentation, expert systems, language translation, self-driving cars, and more.

 \[**Used by:** A-6677\]